dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 - **Push-button input** for pedestrian crossing
 - **LED traffic-light modules**
 - A **Python controller** that synchronizes everything using shared files and atomic writes

-The system behaves like a real intersection: vehicles on a “road” are detected through a camera, and a pedestrian “walk” button requests crossing.
-The controller resolves when to allow pedestrians based on traffic presence, minimum-green constraints, and safety clearances.

 ---